 The online course contains mock assessments including a short written answer paper to submit for feedback.
 The course contains a list of recommended wine samples to accompany the course.

 The exam will be held in Sutton Coldfield.
-The Guided Tasting Session and Exam Schedule can be found here.
+The Exam Schedule can be found here.

 Distance Learning Course Fee - £525.00

 Fee: £725.00 - For upcoming courses, please see our Events Calendar

 The course is delivered in small groups in a relaxed home-based classroom environment, occasionally joined by Charlie the Wine Dog

 The exam consists of a Tasting and Theory section.
 The Tasting section is a 30 minute exam where you assess and produce a written tasting note on 2 wines.
 The Theory section is made up of a 50 multiple choice question paper and a written answer paper which is divided into 4 main questions.

 Classroom students will have access to our exclusive WSET Level 3 online support course containing practice multiple choice and short written answer questions with feedback opportunities.